Río Plátano Biosphere Reserve

 The reserve encompasses both mountainous and lowland tropical rainforest, full of diverse wildlife and plant life, and has more than 2000 inhabitants.
-The reserve is part of the Mesoamerican Biological Corridor that stretches from Mexico southwards through Central America.
+The reserve is part of the Mesoamerican Biological Corridor that stretches from Mexico southward through Central America.

 Although the reserve covers a large portion of Honduras, very little is recorded about the biological diversity within it.
 While previous management plans have proven successful, a continued investigation into ongoing management plans and future conservation issues will be necessary to keep this valuable reserve safe.
-Currently there are threats to the conservation of the reserve which include illegal hunting, logging and clearing of land to graze cattle.
-Recent rafting expeditions from the Rio Plátano headwaters through all three zones of the reserve (cultural, buffer and core) have documented cattle grazing in the core zone, commercial fishing and hunting camps along the river and clear cutting of forest near Las Marias.
+Currently, there are threats to the conservation of the reserve which include illegal hunting, logging, and clearing of land to graze cattle.
+Recent rafting expeditions from the Rio Plátano headwaters through all three zones of the reserve (cultural, buffer, and core) have documented cattle grazing in the core zone, commercial fishing and hunting camps along the river, and clear cutting of forest near Las Marias.